 Beef tenderloin is a prized possession in this family.
 When this loin is sliced it is referred to as filet magnon.
 This cut of beef is so tender that in most instances you don’t even need a knife to cut it.
-So what makes this piece of meat even better?
+So what makes this piece of meat even better than grilling it on your BBQ?
 Smoking it.
 Today I walk you through how to prepare and cook this 8th wonder of the world.

 Ingredients Needed For Smoking A Beef Tenderloin

 Beef tenderloin is expensive.
 A fully trimmed tenderloin can cost as much as $25.00 per pound.
 My local butcher had a sale for untrimmed full tenderloin for $5.99 a pound.
 This recipe uses half of a 5 pound beef tenderloin but you can easily cook an entire tenderloin with modified directions below.